inductiva/kutu/README.md

 # Kutu

 Kutu, _куту_, is the Kyrgyz word for "box".
-In this repository, we box in containers several open-source simulators used in [Inductiva API](https://github.com/inductiva/inductiva/tree/main).
+In this repository, we aggregate all the container images of the open-source simulators supported by the [Inductiva API](https://github.com/inductiva/inductiva/tree/main), which allows users to easily run physical simulations on the cloud.
-These containers are inspired by many others available online.
-Moving forward, these containers will take into consideration high-performance computing environments (HPC), platform versatility and be as lightweight as possible.
+These containers are inspired by many others available online, but we gradually try to make them as lightweight as possible, and well optimized for each underlying platform.

 ## Getting Started